section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 - Decentralized Exchanges

 ### Asset Tokenization
-Tokenization is the process of adding a new asset to a blockchain whereas a token is the blockchain representation of an asset.
-The process of asset tokenization makes assets more accessible, easy to transfer and programmable.
+Tokenization is the process of securitizing an asset into the blockchain network.
+Upon tokenization of such security, the representation of the asset on the blockchain is what we call “Tokens”.

 Asset tokenization can be in the form of a Governance Token whereby the future dimensioned pathway of the token is decided by a vote on the blockchain.
 A security token is also another form of asset tokenization whereby the token is used to represent the state of a real-life asset.

 ### Stablecoin
 These are tokens whose price is tagged to the type of assets such as fiat and precious metal.
 Stable coins can be created via Off-chain Collateral(Fiat), OnChain Collateral(Crypto Asset), Non-Collateralized(Algorithmic)